 With such a woman as this it was determined that I should be publicly connected, as if I had been lawfully married to her.
 And, being very much vexed, I waited with great anxiety for the day of the spectacle; being frequently willing to destroy myself with my own hand, rather than be defiled by coming into contact with such an abandoned woman, or be defamed by the disgrace of a public spectacle.
-But, as I was deprived of human hands, and was also destitute of fingers, I could by no means draw a sword with my round and imperfect hoof.
-However, I consoled myself in my extreme misery, with a slender hope; because, the spring now beginning to appear, would paint every thing with florid buds, and would now clothe the meadows with a purple splendour; and roses would then burst forth, exhaling the sweetest odours, which would restore me to my former Lucius [i.e. to my pristine form].
+But, as I was deprived of human hands. and was also destitute of fingers, I could by no means draw a sword with my round and imperfect hoof.
+However, I consoled myself, in my extreme misery, with a slender hope; because; the spring now beginning to appear, would paint every thing with florid buds, and would now clothe the meadows with a purple splendour ; and roses would then burst forth, exhaling the sweetest odours, which would restore me to my former Lucius [i. e. to my pristine form].
 Behold, the day destined to the spectacle was present, and I was led into the arena, the people following me with triumphant applause.
 And while the beginning of the spectacle was dedicated to the sportive dances of the players, I, in the meantime, being placed before the gate, gladly fed on the very flourishing grass which germinated in the entrance; now and then, also, refreshing my inquisitive eyes with the most agreeable prospect of the spectacle, because the gate was open.
-For boys and virgins, flourishing in florid youth, conspicuous for their beauty, in splendid garments, acting as they walked, dancing the Greek Pyrrhic dance,16 and disposed in ranks, performed graceful circuits; now turning round in an orb like a wheel, now connected by their hands in an oblique order, and afterwards, being disposed into the form of a wedge with a square aperture, and then becoming separated into two troops.
-But, after the clangour of the terminating trumpet had dissolved the manifold circuits of the reciprocal movements, the hangings being removed, and the curtains folded, a representation of [the fable of Paris was prepared, as follows:
+For boys and virgins, flourishing in florid youth, conspicuous for their beauty, in splendid garments, acting as they walked, dancing the Greek Pyrrhic dance 9, and disposed in ranks, performed graceful circuits; now turning round in an orb like a wheel, now connected by their hands in an oblique order, and afterwards, being disposed into the form of a wedge with a square aperture, and then becoming separated into two troops.
+But, after the clangour of the terminating trumpet had dissolved the manifold circuits of the reciprocal movements, the hangings being removed, and the curtains folded, a representation of [the fable of] Paris was prepared, as follows :

 There was a wooden mountain made in imitation of that celebrated mountain, which Homer calls Ida.
-This was of a lofty structure, was planted with grass plats and living trees, and from its highest top emitted river water, from a fountain flowing through the contrivance of the artist.
-A few goats cropped the grass, and a certain young man, excellently clothed with Barbaric vestments dependent from his shoulders, and having his head covered with a golden tiara, after the manner of the Phrygian shepherd, Paris, pretended to be skilled in the pastoral discipline.
+This was of a lofty structure, was planted with grass-plats and living trees, and from its highest top emitted river water, from a fountain flowing through the contrivance of the artist.
+A few goats cropped the grass, and a certain young man, excellently clothed with Barbaric' vestments dependent from his shoulders, and having his head covered with a golden tiara, after the manner of the Phrygian shepherd, Paris, pretended to be skilled in the pastoral discipline.
 A beautiful boy also was present, naked, except that a robe, adapted to a child, covered his left shoulder.
-This boy was every way conspicuous for his yellow hair, among which little golden wings, associated by a similar alliance, were prominent; and the caduceus and the wand indicated that the boy was Mercury.
-He, running with a dancing motion, and carrying in his right hand an apple gilt with spangles, extended it to him who represented Paris, and announced to him by signs the mandate of Jupiter.
-Immediately after, elegantly receding, he departed from the view.
-A girl succeeded, of a beautiful face, and resembling the Goddess Juno: for her head was begirt with a white diadem, and she also carried a sceptre.
-Another virgin entered, whom you might believe to be Minerva, having her head covered with a fulgid helmet, and the helmet itself was covered with an olive-coloured crown.
-She also lifted up a shield [i.e. the ægis, and shook a spear, and appeared to be such as she is when she fights.
-After these, another female entered, of surpassing beauty, representing Venus by the decoration of her divine colour, and such as Venus was when she was a virgin, exhibiting perfect beauty in a body naked and uncovered, except that her private parts were inumbrated by a thin silken garment, the fringe of which the busy wind, in a sufficiently amorous manner, now wantonly blew back, that, being removed, the flower of her age might be manifest, and now luxuriantly blew upon, that, by close adherence, the pleasure which the members [i.e. the private parts] were formed to give might be delineated.
-But the colour itself of the Goddess was various to the view.
-For her body was white, because she descended from heaven, and her silken garment was azure, because she emerged from the sea.

-16 The Pyrrhic dance was a dance of armed men, invented by one Pyrrhus, a Cretensian, according to Pliny; or by Pyrrhus, the son of Achilles, who, as Aristotle says, was the first that danced the Prryhic dance at the funeral of Patroclus; or, lastly, it was invented by a certain Lacedæmonian, Pyrrichus, according to Aristoxenus, Strabo, and Solinus.
+This boy was every way conspicuous for his yellow hair, among which little golden wings, associated e The Pyrrhic dance was a dance of armed men, invented by one Pyrrhus, a Cretensian, according to Pliny; or by Pyrrhus, the son of Achilles, who, as Aristotle says, was the first that danced the Pyrrhic dance at the funeral of Patroclus; or, lastly, it was invented by a certain Lacedæmonian, Pyrrichus, according to Aristoxenus, Strabo, and Solinus.

-17 i.e. Phrygian embroidered vestments.
+r i. e.
+Phrygian embroidered vestments.
 For the Phrygians were the first that adorned their garments with embroidery.